Student Emergency Fund

 Reporting and Accountability Requirement

-The Coordinator for Emergency Loans will submit a written report of outstanding loans to the Division of Institutional Advancement on a quarterly basis.
+The Coordinator for Student Emergency Fund will submit a written report to the Division of Institutional Advancement on a quarterly basis.

 - An account balance is due weekly to the SEF Coordinator by the Division of Institutional Advancement.